Get off the beaten track and experience some of Sydney’s little-known gems.

 St James Tunnels

 Beneath Hyde Park are a series of abandoned tunnels connected to St James Station.
 They were built in the 1930s and used as Air Defence Headquarters during World War II.
-In 2015, Sydney Living Museums led a tour of the abandoned tunnels, showcasing its air raid shelters and the large underground lake that stretches beneath our city for over a kilometre.
+It’s not accessible to the public, but in 2015 Sydney Living Museums led a tour of the abandoned tunnels, showcasing its air raid shelters and the large underground lake that stretches beneath our city for over a kilometre.

 Sydney Tank Stream